joergschwarzwaelder/hhc2022/README.md

 ## Additional
 Marie helped to develop a [frontend for Santa's Data Lake](https://joergschwarzwaelder.github.io/Santas-DataLake.html).
 Using that a detailed analysis of player's progress and HHC2022's success is possible.
-Santa is able to see for each individual wallet, which Rings were secured and how many KringleCoins it hold.
+Santa is able to see for each individual wallet, which Rings were secured and how many KringleCoins it holds.